sdetweil/backgroundImage/README.md

 * after completing the configuration above, you need to add the plugin to the plugin placement info in the `Plugin Page location configuration` section. (if you don't do it now, you can come back to the confg panel at any time to add this.. <br>
-------in the meantime the default placement will overlay  the command area)------
+------in the meantime the default placement will overlay  the command area)------ (see screenshot later)
-* expand the `Plugin Page location configuration` section
+* expand the **Plugin Page location configuration** section
 * hit the + key for a new entry
 * type `backgroundImage` for the plugin name
 * select `fullscreen` from the location dropbox